seattleflu/lab-result-reports/README.md

     docker run --rm -v $PWD:/src seattleflu/lab-result-reports fill-template …

-The included `./devel/docker-run` takes care of this and a few other niceties:
+The included `./devel/docker-run` takes care of this and a few other niceties (requires `realpath` which can be installed on MacOS with `brew install coreutils`):

     ./devel/docker-run fill-template …